 3 oz. slivered onion

 DIRECTIONS: A couple hours before your meal, skin and debone the chicken breasts.
 Boil the bones and skin to chop up for your pet and freeze the broth for soup making and recipes downstream.
 Cut the chicken into long strips no more than 5/8″ wide.
+If grilling meat, wait and cut into strips AFTER grilling.
 Set meat aside a few minutes.

-In a gallon ziploc bag (or bowl) mix the oil and spices, stirring well.
+In a gallon Ziploc® bag (or bowl) mix the oil and spices, stirring well.
 Add the chicken pieces and toss with a spoon (or manipulate the bag with your fingers to coat the meat well.
-Zip up the bar (or cover bowl with plastic wrap) and place in fridge to marinate a couple hours.
+Zip the BAG (or cover bowl with plastic wrap) and place in fridge a couple hours to marinate.

-When ready to cook, warm your tortillas on defrost in the microwave for 3 minutes (or in regular oven in a covered baking dish).
+When ready to cook, warm your tortillas on defrost in the microwave on 50% power for 2 minutes (or in regular oven in a covered baking dish).
 While those are warming, sliver the onion and have ready by stovetop.
 Heat a non-stick large pan or seasoned cast iron skillet over high heat.
-Lightly oil pan with remaining 1 T. olive oil and add the meat, sauteing until browned on first side of pieces.
+Lightly oil pan with remaining 1 T. olive oil and add the meat, sautéing until browned on first side of pieces.
 Turn or stir meat to brown other surfaces of meat.
-When nearly done, add the onion and saute with the chicken until the onions begin to turn brown and caramelize.
+When nearly done, add the onion and sauté with the chicken until the onions begin to turn brown and caramelize.

-Remove to table for serving with the warmed tortillas and optional cilantro.
-To serve, dip some meat and onions onto a flour tortilla.
+Serve with steamed low-carb flour tortillas and optional cilantro.
+To serve, dip some meat and onion/pepper mixture onto a tortilla.
 Add cilantro if you like it.
 I served these with a tasty guacamole salad.
-Truth be told, I actually put the guacamole inside my fajita roll before rolling and ate it altogether!
+Truth be told, I actually put the guacamole inside my fajita roll before rolling and eat it altogether!
 Yummy!

-NUTRITIONAL INFO: Makes 6 fajita rolls, each will contain:
+NUTRITIONAL INFO: Makes 6 fajita, each will contain:

 168.33 cals, 10.03g fat, 14.26g carbs, 10.48g fiber, 3.78g NET CARBS, 14.4g protein, 430 mg sodium